BenZickel/torch_arima/README.md

 The Bayesian estimator can also estimate missing samples that occur at arbitrary times.

 ![](/ARIMA/examples/plots/bayesian_example_missing.png)

 <a name="bayesian_example_missing_ci"></a>
+The probabilty density of observing certain values for the missing samples given the known observed samples $P(X_{Missing}|X_{Observed})$ can also be calculated using the Bayesian estimator.
+This probabilty density can be used as a score in a K-Fold cross validation scheme, where different folds have different missing samples.

 ![](/ARIMA/examples/plots/bayesian_example_missing_ci.png)

 #### Comparison Between the Maximum Likelihood and Bayesian Estimators